antaldaniel/old_music_dataobservatory_eu/content/post/2022-02-15-music-value-chain/index.md

 +++

-<td style="text-align: center;">{{< figure src="/media/img/blogposts_2021/creative_flip_brussels_2020.jpg" caption="Presenting our [Central & Eastern European Music Industry Report 2020](https://music.dataobservatory.eu/publication/ceereport_2020/) as a case-study on [evidence-based policymaking](https://music.dataobservatory.eu/post/2020-01-30-ceereport/) in the two-day high-level stakeholder event jointly organized by Geothe-Institute and the DG Education and Culture." numbered="false" >}}</td>

-Our ambition is to build a comprehensive data source and online data analysis tools for the European music industry.
-This requires a map of the music ecosystem — we need to understand where value is created and money is exchanged, and we need to observe how much is this value and how much is being paid for it.
+**Our ambition is to build a comprehensive data source and online data analysis tools for the European music industry.
+This requires a map of the music ecosystem — we need to understand where value is created and money is exchanged, and we need to observe how much is this value and how much is being paid for it.*

-The value chain is a concept describing the full chain of a business’s activities in the creation of a product or service – from the initial reception of materials all the way through its delivery to market, and everything in between.
+The value chain is a concept describing the full chain of a businesses' activities in the creation of a product or service – from the initial reception of materials all the way through its delivery to market, and everything in between.
 Some services, like car manufacturing and banking